-A student who wishes or is asked to leave the University at any time during the semester shall execute and file an official withdrawal form.
-This form may be obtained from the Counseling Services.
-The form should be completed and submitted to the Office of the Registrar.
+A student who wishes or is asked to leave the University at any time during the semester shall complete and file official withdrawal forms.
+These forms may be obtained from the Office of Counseling Services.
+They should be completed and submitted to the Office of the Registrar.

-A student who withdraws from the University within 15 calendar days of the beginning of the final examination period for the semester shall receive a "W" in all classes enrolled.
-Failure to execute and file this form in a timely manner will result in a student receiving an "F" for each course in which he/she was enrolled during the semester in question.
+Students who withdraw from the University prior to the published deadline to withdraw from the University shall receive a "W" in all classes enrolled.
+Failure to execute and file these forms in a timely manner will result in a student incurring the penalty of receiving an "F" for each course in which he or she was enrolled during the semester in question.